Isaac Morley: Utah settlement

 Morley and the settlers arrived at the present location of Manti in November 1849, and established a winter camp, digging temporary shelters into the south side of the hill on which the Manti Utah Temple now stands.
 It was an isolated place, at least four days by wagon from the nearest settlement.
 Relations between the Mormons and the local Utes were cooperative.
 The first winter was severe, and, although the settlers were fairly well supplied, they had great difficulties.
 A measles epidemic broke out and the settlers used their limited medicine to nurse the Utes.
 When supplies ran low, the Utes helped settlers haul food on sleds through the snow.

 Morley encouraged the settlers in their work and assured them that their community would grow to be one of the best in the mountains.
 The settlers and members of the Ute Sanpitch tribe referred to him affectionately as "Father Morley".
 Morley supervised the building of the first schoolhouse and the first gristmill in Sanpete Valley.
 The Sanpete Valley settlement grew and prospered and became known as a prime agricultural area.

 Morley served as a senator in the general assembly of the provisional State of Deseret.
-He represented Sanpete county in the legislative council of the Utah Territory from 1851 to 1857.
+He represented Sanpete county in the Utah territorial legislature from 1851 to 1857.

 During his last years, Morley spent most of his time on his calling as a patriarch, conferring priesthood blessings on thousands of church members.
 He died on June 24, 1865, in Fairview, Utah.

 On a wall inside the Manti Utah Temple is a framed piece of temple clothing used by Morley in the Nauvoo Temple when he was endowed there.